-Policy for Awarding Financial Aid for Part-Time Degree Applicable Coursework that a student is enrolled in, that are part of their degree plan, are less than 12.
+Policy for Awarding Financial Aid for Part-Time Degree Applicable Coursework

 Financial aid enrollment status is based on the number of degree applicable hours a student is enrolled in each semester.
 Financial aid will not cover the cost of coursework that is not part of the student's degree plan.